 The Family Medicine editor selects Family Medicine Editorial Board members.
 Generally, it’s helpful if you’ve served as a reviewer for Family Medicine if you are interested in be selected for this role.
 Contact Traci Nolte if you have an interest in serving on the Editorial Board.

-The editors for Family Medicine are always looking for good reviewers for papers.
+The editors for Family Medicine and PRiMER are always looking for good reviewers for papers.
 Contact Traci Nolte if you have an interest in serving in this role.

 Teaching Physician Author